Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under contract number DE-AC02-06CH11357.
+We thank the reviewers for constructive comments that improve this work.
+F. Lin is supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under contract number DE-AC02-06CH11357.
 J. Chen is supported in part by XDATA program of the Defense Advanced Research Projects Agency (DARPA), administered through Air Force Research Laboratory contract FA8750-12-C-0323.